Smart city: United States

 The United States allocated more than $160 million toward smart city initiatives.
 Challenges include traffic congestion, economic growth, crime, climate change, and public services.

 Taiwan

 Taiwan has actively promoted smart city development through government-led initiatives such as the Smart City Taiwan program, launched in 2018 by the Ministry of Economic Affairs.
 The program partners with local governments and private companies to deploy pilot projects in areas including healthcare, transportation, public safety, environmental monitoring, and education.

 Taipei, Taoyuan, and Tainan have emerged as leading smart cities, implementing solutions such as AI-assisted traffic management, smart street lighting, and real-time air quality sensors.
 The government also supports a Public-Private-People Partnership (P-P-P-P) model to involve citizens in the co-creation of services.

-Taiwan's approach emphasizes the integration of 5G, the Internet of Things (IoT), and artificial intelligence (AI) to improve urban livability and sustainability.
+Taiwan's approach emphasizes the integration of 5G, IOT, and artificial intelligence (AI) to improve urban livability and sustainability.
 The annual Smart City Summit & Expo in Taipei has become a major platform for showcasing Taiwan's innovations and fostering international collaboration.